afzalsheikh04/afzalsheikh04/README.md

 <div align="center">

- 🔭 I’m currently an undergraduate student at **Technocrats Institute of Technology, Bhopal**
+ 🔭 B.Tech graduate from **Technocrats Institute of Technology, Bhopal**

- 🌱 I’m currently learning **Spring Boot, Hibernate, Microservices, and AWS**
+ 🌱 Skilled in **Spring Boot, Hibernate, MySQL, and AWS** with a focus on backend development and scalable applications.

 ⚡ Fun fact: I love exploring new technologies and writing clean, efficient code.

-💬 Ask me about **Java, OOPs, DSA, cloud computing ... or anything [here](https://github.com/afzalshaikh04/afzalshaikh04/issues)**
+💬 Ask me about **Java, OOPs, AI, DSA, Cloud Computing ... or Anything [here](https://github.com/afzalshaikh04/afzalshaikh04/issues)**

 📫 How to reach me: **[afzalsheikh.2003@gmail.com](mailto:afzalsheikh.2003@gmail.com)**